 If your short-term stay is for less than 6 months in a new location, there should be no need to update your address in Workday.

 ** Please note that in some jurisdictions, even short term stays can add up to more than 183 days per year and can subject you to payroll tax in the new location.
-Anything that does not look like a temporary stay can be reviewed as staying somewhere to establish a residence for tax purposes.
-GitLab cannot provide you individual tax advice but you should always make sure to check with your tax advisor before traveling to any location where you will be performing work for an extended period of time, whether it is more than or less than 183 days.
+Always make sure to check with your tax advisor before traveling to any location where you will be performing work for an extended period of time, whether it is more than or less than 183 days.

-A long-term relocation means that you will establish yourself in a new location outside of your current residential area.
-If you are ending your current residential living arrangement, spending more than six months in one calendar year in one location as part of an extensive period of travel and/or will have your mail delivered to an address in a different city, please follow the steps below.
+A long-term relocation means that you will establish yourself in a new location.
+If you are spending more than six months in one calendar year in one location as part of an extensive period of travel and/or will have your mail delivered to an address in a different address, please follow the steps below to request a long-term relocation.

 It is at the company's discretion to determine whether it can approve the relocation:

-Assuming that relocation is approved, the location factor of the new location may result in an adjustment to compensation, including equity eligibility.
-Depending on the location factor and the benefits offered in the particular country, this adjustment may result in an increase or a decrease to the compensation package.
-At the onset, this practice sounds harsh when moving to a lower-paid location.
-One might argue that it seems unfair for the organization to pay someone less for the same work in the same role, regardless of where they go.
-However, if you look at it from another angle for a minute and compare this practice to what most companies do, it should make more sense.
-For example, say you work for a company with physical locations and say they haven't accepted that remote work is as productive as coming into the office yet.
-If you wanted to pack up and move to a location where they did not have a physical site, you would have no alternative but to resign and seek new employment in your new location.
-You would find quickly that companies in the area pay at a locally competitive rate.
+At the onset, this practice may seem harsh when moving to a lower-paid location.
+One might argue that people should be paid the same regardless of where they live.
+However, if you look at it from another angle and compare this practice to what most companies do, it should make more sense.
+For example, if you work for a company with physical locations and they require you to work out of an office or close to an office, you’d have to live in that area.
+If you wanted to move to a location where they did not have a physical site, you would have no alternative but to resign and seek new employment in your new location.
+You would find that companies in the area pay at a locally competitive rate.

 Adjusting pay according to the local market in all cases is fair to everyone.
-We can't remain consistent if we make exceptions to the policy and allow someone to make greater than local competitive rate for the same work others in that region are doing (or will be hired to do).
-We realize we might lose a few good people over this policy, but being fair to all team members is not negotiable.
+We can't remain consistent if we make exceptions to the policy and allow someone to earn more than locally competitive rates for the same work others in that region are performing (or will be hired to do).
+Being fair to all team members is not negotiable.
 It is a value we stand behind and take very seriously.

 Note: Assuming your relocation is approved, any applicable changes in compensation will not be effective until your move date (or the date you start working in the new location), which will be listed as the effective date on your new contract.
 We will not be able to process retroactive dated relocations.
 Please only use future dates when applying for your relocation.

 folder.
-This approval will include the converted salary where applicable in order for the authorised signatory on the contract / adjustment letter to audit against before signing.The contract phase is unique based upon the team member's relocation.
+This approval will include the converted salary where applicable for the authorized signatory on the contract / adjustment letter to audit against before signing.The contract phase is unique based upon the team member's relocation.
 The different options are as follows;

 Make a copy of the Relocation letter and save it to the working documents folder.